-Tang Taizong accepted Songtsan Gambo’s request and selected a daughter from his clan to be appointed as Princess Wencheng.
-Princess Wencheng was the daughter of an aristocratic family.
-She was dignified, mature, and cultured, reading poetry since childhood.
-Although she was doubtful of the faraway land of Tubo, she was also filled with curiosity, so she accepted the proposal.
-In the winter of Emperor Taizong’s reign, Princess Wencheng went to Tubo under the escort of a large troupe.
+Emperor Taizong accepted Songtsan Gambo’s request.
+He selected a daughter from his clan and appointed her Princess Wencheng (文成公主), a title meaning “establishing culture.”
+Wencheng was the daughter of an aristocratic family.
+She was dignified, mature, and literate, reading poetry since childhood.
+Though apprehensive about life in the faraway land of Tibet, she was also filled with curiosity, so she accepted the proposal.
+One winter, Princess Wencheng left for Tibet, escorted by a large troupe of attendants and guards.

 It took over a month for the procession to travel from the Tang imperial capital at Chang’an to Tibet.
 In addition to her sizeable dowry, Wencheng’s soldiers also carried a large number of books, musical instruments, cymbals, and grain seeds.
 Among her servants were a team of scribes, musicians, and agricultural technicians.
 They were, in effect, on a cultural mission.

 Leading his soldiers personally, Songtsan Gambo went to Heyuan to meet the princess and her entourage.
 The Tibetan king was immediately smitten when he saw the princess’s delicate and feminine features, which contrasted with the sturdier looks of the local women.
 Wencheng, for her part, found Songtsan Gambo primitive and rough, but when she took note of his tall build, strong body, and valiant personality, which he expressed through a bold temperament, the princess rejoiced to herself that she was marrying a good husband.